RailsBridge-CapeTown/Activity-Printables/hey-buddy.md

 ---

-# Write down your name and email address on the back of your card
+# Write down your name<br>and email address<br>on the back of your card

 ---

-# Swap cards with a buddy, and agree to email each other next week
+# Swap cards with a buddy, and agree to email<br>each other next week